-Platts is an independent information and services provider.
-It was founded in 1909 and is a leading global provider of energy, petrochemical and metals information and a premier source of benchmark price assessments for those markets.
+Platts is a leading global provider of energy, petrochemical and metals information and a premier source of benchmark price assessments for those markets.
 Platts has long advocated greater information transparency in oil and other energy commodity markets and has pioneered highly innovative methods of price discovery in such markets.

 Platts and Energy Markets